Visual search solution to reduce friction in creative talent hiring from 0 to 1

 The first core decision was to move the search bar into a new page in order to accommodate more expansive search functionalities.

-Search explorations
+Search interface explorations

 Then, I experimented with AI interfaces inspired by platforms like OpenAI and Perplexity – which provide a workspace for prompting and AI interactions.